vsanthanam/NetworkReachability/Sources/NetworkReachability/NetworkReachability.docc/NetworkReachability.md

 ## Usage

 To determine the current reachability status.
-Initialize an instance of ``NetworkMonitor`` and access `reachability` property.
+Initialize an instance of ``NetworkMonitor`` and access its `reachability` property.
 You can also pass in an optional delegate or update handler to recieve reachability status updates on the main thread. ``NetworkMonitor`` instances also fire notifications through `NotificationCenter.default`.
-See the examples these patterns and more below.
+See the examples these patterns as well as others below.

 ## Examples